-Conferences organised by third parties which use Apache marks (under the Third Party Event Branding Policy) are encouraged to have an Anti-Harassment Policy, such as the one below.
-At this time, it is not required to have one, but that may be altered in future.
+Conferences organised by third parties which use Apache marks (under the Third Party Event Branding Policy) are required to have an Anti-Harassment Policy.
+The policy must either be the one below or one approved as an alternative by the ASF.

 This policy is based on the one developed by Geek Feminism

 [Event name] is dedicated to a harassment-free experience for everyone.
 Our anti-harassment policy can be found at [URL]

 [Event name] is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.
 Sexual language and imagery will also not be tolerated in any event venue.
 Participants violating these rules may be sanctioned or expelled without a refund, at the discretion of the event organizers.
 Our anti-harassment policy can be found at [URL]

 [Event name] is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.
 Participants violating these rules may be sanctioned or expelled without a refund, at the discretion of the event organizers.

 Harassment includes offensive verbal comments, deliberate intimidation, stalking, following, unwanted photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
 Participants asked to stop any harassing behaviour are expected to comply immediately.